KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

 This article describes the KeyboardKit appearance engine and how to use it.

-In KeyboardKit, a ``KeyboardAppearance`` is a dynamic style that describes the style, texts, icons etc. of different parts of the keyboard.
-It can adapt to a ``KeyboardContext``, ``KeyboardAction`` etc., which means that they give you a lot of flexibility.
+In KeyboardKit, a ``KeyboardAppearance`` defines the style, texts, icons etc. of different parts of the keyboard.
+It can adapt to a ``KeyboardContext``, ``KeyboardAction`` etc., which means that it gives you a lot of flexibility.

-## Keyboard appearances

 KeyboardKit will by default create a ``StandardKeyboardAppearance`` and apply it to the input controller's ``KeyboardInputViewController/keyboardAppearance``.
 You can replace it with a custom appearance to customize how your keyboard looks.